Forensic Scientist

 I have my first interview out of college for a forensic chemist position.
 Do you have any tips for a first timer?
 Are there any questions I should really prepare for?

-Asked by MIKE over 3 years ago
+Asked by MIKE almost 4 years ago

 Wow, best of luck!!
 I would suggest you Google the heck out of the facility and find out everything you can about what they do—if it’s a state lab, what kind of evidence they accept from the state agencies.
 They probably test for illegal drugs, but are they testing the actual drugs seized, or bodily fluids from arrested people, or blood/urine/gastric samples from medical examiners or coroners offices—or all three.
 If you can’t find the information then that’s a good and reasonable question to ask.
 They’re sure to ask you what kind of instrumentation you’ve worked with, in class or in an internship, etc.—GC Mass Spec, IR, etc., how much experience and what kind of samples you tested.
 PS If it’s not posted you might want to ask about hours and/or overtime.
 They might be 9-5 M-F or they might be 24/7, depending on the size and location.